USF-CS315-F23/USF-CS315-F23.github.io/assignments/lab06.md

 # Processor Design Part 2

+## Circuits due Mon Nov 13th by 11:59pm in your Lab06 GitHub Repo

 ## Requirements

 1. For this lab, please use an incremental development approach and commit two top-level circuits: `lab07-part1.dig` and `lab07-part2.dig`.